why do our brains love celebrity conspiracy theories?

 "The claim that Beyoncé wore a prosthetic stomach in order to fake her first pregnancy, for example, doesn’t involve any kind of sinister global plot.
 Instead, it says more about how we react to women’s sexuality."

-And Chloe -- another enthusiast whose favourite theory is the idea that Taylor Swift is a ‘beard for hire’, paid to dispel gay rumours surrounding famous young men -- reckons that the elusive nature of public figures also contributes to the appeal.
+And Chloe -- another enthusiast whose favorite theory is the idea that Taylor Swift is a ‘beard for hire’, paid to dispel gay rumors surrounding famous young men -- reckons that the elusive nature of public figures also contributes to the appeal.
 “A lot of these celebs are so private and guarded about their personal lives.
 When you’re in this deep in their specific fandom (or just celeb obsessed in general) it’s only natural you’d want to fill in the gaps with your own imagination.”

 “It also helps if the celebrity is seemingly a ‘normal’ celebrity who doesn’t have crazy stories attached to them already,” Julia tells me.
 “Also, lots of evidence makes me love a theory more -- particularly pictorial and video, as it makes it seem so much more convincing.
 I love to see the hard work someone has put in to convince you.”